drmetemadi/Bioinformatics-NGS-Galaxy/ngs-in-galaxy.md

 1. Find the tool *SAMtools -> Idxstats*
 2. In the *BAM file* dropdown select the bam file produced by bowtie2

 The output of this tool will tell you how many reads aligned to each chromosome in your reference genome.
-For our example dataset we only reads from a small region, so shouldn't expect to see alignments to each chromosome.
+For our example dataset we only have reads from a small region, so shouldn't expect to see alignments to each chromosome.

 ### About Duplicates